its-ekanshi/Madhav_E-Commerce_Sales_Dashboard/README.md

 </h3>
 <h2>Insights</h2>
 <h3>
-1) Sales by Geography
+1) Sales by Geography-
 Maharashtra Dominates:
 Maharashtra is the top-performing state in terms of sales amount.

-2) Sales by Product Category
+2) Sales by Product Category-
 Clothes are the Top Seller:
 Clothes constitute the largest share (63%) of the total quantity sold, followed by electronics (21%) and furniture (17%).

-3) Sales by Customer
+3) Sales by Customer-
 Harivansh is the Top Customer:
 Harivansh is the highest-spending customer.

-4) Sales by Payment Method
+4) Sales by Payment Method-
 Cash on Delivery (COD) is preferred.
 COD is the most popular payment method, accounting for 44% of transactions.

-5) Sales by Sub-Category and Profitability
+5) Sales by Sub-Category and Profitability-
 Printers are the most profitable.
 Printers contribute the highest profit among sub-categories.

-6) Seasonal Trends
+6) Seasonal Trends-
 Profit Fluctuations:
 Profit shows significant month-to-month fluctuations.
 There's a notable loss in May, and a peak in November.
 </h3>